powersa/JimBrau/slides.md

 **On a cold February week in 2011, Middlebrow was faced with a dilemma.
-Though the group was on tour, they had encountered a *once in a generation* comedic talent in a small Rhode Island town.**
+Though the group was on tour, they had encountered a *once in a generation* comedic talent in a small New England town.**